SoupCat-Py/NMS-Layline-Calculator/README.md

 Included are all the files needed to run the program if you have python installed and all the program's dependencies. <br />

 <h3>How to use NMS Layline Calculator</h3>
-1. Open releases https://github.com/SoupCat-Py/NMS-Layline-Calculator/releases and download .exe for either Windows or MacOS(Intel)[to be added] depedning on your system <br />
+1. Open releases https://github.com/SoupCat-Py/NMS-Layline-Calculator/releases and download .exe for Windows or .zip for MacOS(Intel) depedning on your system <br />
-2. Open .exe file  <br />
+2. Open run the file  <br />
 (In its current state .exe might be detected as "Program with unwanted behaviour" and subsecuently blocked by Windows Defender) <br />

 <br>Program contains detailed instructions as well as usefull info on 3 star resources and Laylines.
 However if you prefer it in a form of a video we have a [short demonstration](https://www.youtube.com/watch?v=Ec8QN39GNB8) <br />